xwmx/nb/README.md

 `notes` is designed to be lightweight and portable, with a focus on vendor and tool independence, while providing a full-featured, intuitive experience.
-The entire program is a single well-tested script that can be copied or `curl`ed anywhere and just work, using
+The entire program is a single well-tested script that can be copied or `curl`ed anywhere and just work, using a
 [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)
-for various experience improvements in more capable environments. `notes` makes it easy to incorporate other tools, writing apps, and workflows. `notes` can be used a little, a lot, once in a while, or for just a subset of features.
-`notes` is flexible.
+approach for various experience improvements in more capable environments.
+`notes` makes it easy to incorporate other tools, writing apps, and workflows.
+`notes` can be used a little, a lot, once in a while, or for just a subset of features. `notes` is flexible.

 #### Dependencies